What is a Japanese Salaryman? The Stereotype Male Japanese Office Worker

 Salarymen as full-time employees enjoy all the benefits that companies have to offer.
 This includes company health insurance, pension insurance, labour insurance, and more.
 Other possible company benefits include allowances for housing, meals, etc., company trips, or even stock options.

 WeXpats operates a service for foreign nationals who want to work in Japan.
-There are jobs in a variety of industries including office work jobs, sales jobs, etc. jobs that carry the image of a salaryman.
-There are 3 patterns for finding jobs with WeXpats:
+There are jobs in a variety of industries including office work positions in various industries.
+There are 2 services available on WeXpats - WeXpats Agent for full time jobs and WeXpats Jobs for part time jobs.

 ※ You can register from outside Japan, but only those living in Japan can apply for jobs.